PaddlePaddle/PaddleClas/docs/en/models_training/classification_en.md

         -o Global.device=gpu
 ```

 The configuration file does not need to be modified.
 You only need to add the `Global.checkpoints` parameter during training, which represents the path of the checkpoints.
-The parameter weights, learning rate, optimizer and other information will be loaded using this parameter as described in [3.1.3 Resume training](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.2/docs/en/tutorials/getting_started_en.md#13-resume-training).
+The parameter weights, learning rate, optimizer and other information will be loaded using this parameter as described in [3.1.3 Resume training](#3.1.3).

+<a name="3.2.4"></a>

 #### 3.2.4 Model Evaluation